 By Terry Trucco

-At a glance: On a recent visit to The Quin hotel I came across something I’d never seen.
-A button on the bedside phone – remember those? – connects you instantly with a personal shopper at Bergdorf-Goodman.
-Should you need a new nail color or a last-minute Alaia, they can send one over (the store is steps away).
-If you’re not sure what you want, you can check out the Bergdorf’s vitrine in the lobby, laden with eye-catching handbags, fragrances and evening shoes that look like sculpture.
+At a glance: When I visited the Quin hotel shortly after it opened in 2013, I came across something I’d never seen.
+A button on the bedside phone – remember those? – connected you instantly with a personal shopper at Bergdorf-Goodman.
+If you needed a new nail color or a last-minute Alaia, they’d send one over (the store is steps away).

 The renovation took almost two years.
-Plenty of time, in other words, for designers Perkins-Eastman to construct a fully thought-out — perhaps over-thought-out — persona for a 208-room property.
+Plenty of time, in other words, for designers Perkins-Eastman to construct a fully thought-out persona for a 208-room property.

 The look is contemporary.
 Rooms sport beamed ceilings, a wink at the building’s Jazz Age origins, but the hotel feels airy and sleek.
-Delicate spiraling curtains that look like spun sugar frame the lobby’s new windows that stretch up two floors, updating the building indoors and out.
-A white marble floor in the room housing the Attache – Quin-speak for the concierge in a partnership with Luxury Attache – feels modern and evokes a sumptuous vintage luxury hotel.
+Delicate spiraling curtains that look like spun sugar frame the lobby windows that stretch up two floors, updating the building indoors and out.
+A white marble floor in the room housing the Consierge feels modern and evokes a sumptuous vintage luxury hotel.

 The showpiece is the lobby’s gigantic digital art wall – 13 big screens – created by a different artist each month.
 This brings us to art, a leitmotif throughout the hotel.
 The focal point in the urbane guest-only sitting room behind the lobby is an enormous canvas by French street artist Blek le Rat.
 Art books are stacked in the guest rooms.
 And everywhere you look – from guest umbrellas and laundry bags to the website homepage – you see the hotel’s signature illustration, the coyly enigmatic face of Quin by Swedish artist Daniel Egneus.